jkenney0501/dbt_superstore_dim_model/README.md

 - Reusability: Components within a layer can often be reused across different projects.
 - Team Collaboration: Different development teams can work on separate layers with minimal dependencies.

-<a href = 'https://medium.com/@satyendra.jaiswal/understanding-layered-architecture-a-comprehensive-guide-4c2eee374d18'>Read more on layered architecture</a>
+<a href = 'https://medium.com/@satyendra.jaiswal/understanding-layered-architecture-a-comprehensive-guide-4c2eee374d18' target="_blank">Read more on layered architecture</a>

 Lets walk through the various layers used in this project: